Bridging the Gap Between Promise and Performance for Microscaling FP4 Quantization: : An FP4-Focused Variant of the GPTQ Algorithm

 \subsection{GPU Kernel Support for \methodname{} via QuTLASS}

-To support the ``micro-rotation'' format described above, we introduce a set of kernels optimized for NVIDIA Blackwell GPUs.
+To support the methods described above, we introduce a set of kernels optimized for NVIDIA Blackwell GPUs.
 These kernels constitute QuTLASS v1.0, a high-performance library for low-precision deep learning quantization, building on NVIDIA CUTLASS~\cite{cutlass_library}.
 QuTLASS provides full support for quantization- and matmul-related operations in both NVFP4 and MXFP4 micro-scaling formats.
 In addition, we release architecture-optimized implementations for different NVIDIA Blackwell compute capabilities, namely SM100~\cite{B200_whitepaper} and SM120~\cite{RTX_whitepaper}.
 The kernels in QuTLASS can be grouped into two categories, which will handle the computation of $Q(W H_k) Q(X H_k)^T$:

 \paragraph{1.
-Quantization-related kernels.} While the product ${W H_k}$ is pre-fused in the weights, ${X H_k}$ occurs online.
+Quantization-related kernels.} While the product $\mathbf{W H_k}$ is pre-fused in the weights, $\mathbf{X H_k}$ occurs online.
 To avoid diminishing the benefits of FP4 hardware acceleration, QuTLASS provides lightweight fused kernels for online rotation.
 These kernels support ``unimodal'' $k \times k$ block diagonal matrices with $k \in \{16,32,64,128\}$.
-We found experimentally that, for $k<256$, dense transformations remain memory-bound, meaning that~\emph{any} rotation (not just Hadamards) can be applied at essentially the same cost, as the full matrix can be loaded at runtime.
-(However, we found the Hadamard transform to yield best accuracy results, e.g., see Tables~\ref{tab:llama3-8B_otherTransformations_nvfp4} and~\ref{tab:llama3-8B_otherTransformations_mxfp4}).
+For $k<256$, dense transformations remain memory-bound, meaning that~\emph{any} rotation (not just Hadamards) can be applied at essentially the same cost, as the full matrix can be loaded at runtime (e.g., see Tables~\ref{tab:llama3-8B_otherTransformations_nvfp4} and~\ref{tab:llama3-8B_otherTransformations_mxfp4}).
 To further reduce overhead, quantization and scale calculation are fused into the transformation kernel as a custom epilogue function.
 QuTLASS currently supports MSE and Abs-Max quantization methods, while its template-based design allows new methods to be easily integrated.

 \paragraph{2.
 Matmul-related narrow precision kernels.} Between FP4 quantization and matrix multiplication, a hardware-mandated rearrangement of scaling factors is required~\cite{LayoutSF_blackwell} for \texttt{tcgen05.mma}.
 QuTLASS implements this step using a Triton kernel.
 For the matmul itself, QuTLASS supports multiple backends, including CUTLASS~\cite{cutlass_library} and FlashInfer~\cite{ye2025flashinfer}, enabling flexible plug-and-play backend selection depending on workload and hardware.